MLwithSandy/CS598_DLH_Project/README.md

 ## Training code

-To run the preprocessing modules, run following steps in sequentially:
+To run the preprocessing modules, run following steps sequentially:

 ```eval
 Open the python notebook: diagonsis_icd_preprocess.ipynb and run all cells for preprocessing of ICD-9 Diagnosis code.